ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 - Use [signals](https://en.wikipedia.org/wiki/C_signal_handling) if the operating system supports it.

-The operating system was something that needed to be discovered.
+The operating system needed to be discovered.
-As programmers found themselves rewriting the same basic code over and over again, and much of that repeated code involved manipulating hardware and the attendant specialized knowledge required, it became clear that we needed a layer to eliminate this extra work, work that to some degree every program required.
+As programmers found themselves rewriting the same basic code over and over again, and much of that repeated code involved manipulating hardware and the attendant specialized knowledge required, it became clear that we needed a layer to eliminate this extra work--work that to some degree every program required.

 A fundamental question that designers were trying to understand during this evolution was:

 > _Who is responsible for error handling, the OS or the language?_

 Since every program has the potential for errors, it initially seemed obvious that this activity should be the domain of the operating system.
-Some early operating systems allowed the program to invoke an error which would then jump to the operating system, and a few OSes even experimented with the ability to "resume" back to the point where the error occurred, so the handler could fix the problem and continue processing.
+Some early operating systems allowed the program to invoke an error which would then jump to the operating system.
+A few OSes even experimented with the ability to "resume" back to the point where the error occurred, so the handler could fix the problem and continue processing.
 Notably, these systems did not find success and resumption was removed.

 Further experiments eventually made it clear that the language needed primary responsibility for error reporting and handling (there are a few special cases, such as out-of-memory errors, which must still be handled by the OS).